OutSystems/docs-product/src/integration-with-systems/mobile-plugins/firebase/firebase-messaging.md

         **Note**: In addition to encrypting the Firebase Service Account File, the binary data associated with the Firebase Service Account File is required to use the Plugin’s Server Actions for notification triggering.
 This means that there should be a simple way to fetch this information in the app.
 One way to achieve this is to associate it with the Firebase Project Identifier by, for example, keeping this mapping stored in a database table.

 Now you can start to create the UI for your back-end notification service.
-For example, to send a notification to all users on the associated Firebase project (using an app with the Cloud Messaging plugin), associate the **SendNotificationToUsers** Server Action to a button and add logic to retrieve your Service Account file.
+For example, to send a notification to a user on the associated Firebase project (using an app with the Cloud Messaging plugin), associate the **SendNotificationToUsers** Server Action to a button and add logic to retrieve your Service Account file.

+If you want to send the notification to specific users, note that these are identified by their Firebase Token, that can be obtained with the **GetToken** client action.
+You can find this ID on the Firebase Project Settings under the Cloud Messaging tab.

+To send a notification to all users, or to all Android or iOS users, you need to fill the **SenderID** structure attribute of the **SendRequest** parameter.
+You can find this ID on the Firebase Project Settings under the Cloud Messaging tab.

+Moreover, to send a notification specifically to all Android or iOS users, you should set the **SendToPlatform** structure attribute to one of the values in the **Platform** static entity that the plugin provides.

 ![Image illustrating the configuration of Server Action call for Firebase Cloud Messaging](images/fcm-server-action-call.png "FCM Server Action Call Configuration")

 Other available methods include **SendNotificationToTopics**, **SendSilentNotificationToUsers**, and **SendSilentNotificationToTopics**.

+For silent notifications (**SendSilentNotificationToUsers** and **SendSilentNotificationToTopics**), the **TimeToLive** structure attribute sets the notifications' expiration time.
+More specifically, if the **TimeValue** for a specific **TimeUnit** is greater than 0, the message will persist in the local storage and be delivered at the first opportunity, until the expiration time has passed.

+For topic notifications (**SendNotificationToTopics**, **SendSilentNotificationToTopics**), set the topics for which a notification will be delivered to in the **SendToTopics** structure attribute.

 ## Enable basic notification functions in your app { #enable-notifications }

 This section describes some of the actions that you can use to leverage notification functions on your mobile app.

-On first use, you might want to send to receive notifications to your app user.
-For that, you can use the **RegisterDevice** action on the initialization of your app.
-On first use, this action displays a native request permission, dialog and upon user acceptance, the device is registered on the Firebase Cloud Messaging service and is ready to receive notifications.
-On future verifications, you can always use the **CheckPermission** action to verify if the app has permission to receive notifications.
+On first use, you might want to register your users to receive notifications.
+For that, you can use the **RegisterDevice** action when your app opens.
+For example, if the user isn’t already registered, you can call the **RegisterDevice** action on the **OnReady** event of the app’s home screen.
+On first use, this action displays a native permission request and, upon user acceptance, the device is registered on the Firebase Cloud Messaging service, ready to receive notifications.

-Alternatively, you can provide an explicit way to register and unregister the device from the Firebase cloud Messaging service using the **RegisterDevice** / **UnregisterDevice** actions.
+Alternatively, you can provide an explicit way to register and unregister the device from the Firebase Cloud Messaging service using the **RegisterDevice** / **UnregisterDevice** actions.
 Then associate the actions to a UI element such as a toggle.

+To prevent errors, it's a good practice to first check if the plugin is available using the **CheckCloudMessagingPlugin** action.

 ![Screenshot showing the logic flow for registering a device with Firebase Messaging](images/firebase-messaging-logic-register-device-ss.png "Firebase Messaging Register Device Logic")

 After registering the device on the Firebase Cloud Messaging service, the active device's token becomes available and can be retrieved using the action **GetToken**.
+For iOS devices, the Apple Push Notification service token can also be retrieved, using the **GetAPNsToken** action.

 To manage topic subscriptions, you can use the **Subscribe / Unsubscribe** actions.
 The user will need to set the topic name to which the app will subscribe (or unsubscribe).
 If the topic doesn't exist yet on the Firebase Cloud Messaging project, it creates a new one.